ascel/Portfolio/README.md

 # Portfolio

-This repo contains some of my previous works.
+This repo contains some of my previous works:
 - Text Summarizer
 - Text Generator Application In Assisting Mental Health Care
 - Chroma